kohanlee1995/MHCfovea/README.md

                  [--get_metrics]
                  input output_dir

     MHCfovea, an MHCI-peptide binding predictor.
-In this prediction process, GPU is recommended
+In this prediction process, GPU is recommended.

     Having two modes:
     1. specific mode: each peptide has its corresponding MHC-I allele in the input file; column "mhc" or "allele" is required
     2. general mode: all peptides are predicted with all alleles in the "alleles" argument

     Input file:
     only .csv file is acceptable
     column "sequence" or "peptide" is required as peptide sequences column "mhc" or "allele" is optional as MHC-I alleles

     Output directory contains:
     1. prediction.csv: with new column "score" for specific mode or [allele] for general mode
-    2. motif.npy: dictionary with allele as key and motif array as value (number of positive samples >= 10)
-    3. interpretation: a directory contains interpretation figure of each allele
+    2. interpretation: a directory contains interpretation figures of each allele with more than 10 positive predictions
-    4. metrics.json: all and allele-specific metrics (AUC, AUC0.1, AP, PPV); column "bind" as benchmark is required
+    3. metrics.json: all and allele-specific metrics (AUC, AUC0.1, AP, PPV); column "bind" as benchmark is required

 positional arguments:
   input                 The input file